stovmascript/react-native-version/README.md

 ## Custom version commit message

+When updating Git tags, RNV uses the version commit message to find the correct Git tag.
 If you're running `npm version` with the `-m` or `--message` option, make sure your message includes `%s`, which will be replaced with the resulting version number.
 For example:

 ```bash
 $ npm version patch -m "Upgrade to %s for reasons"